Equ1no0x/GOOD-for-Ambr/README.md

 Python script that converts GOOD formated JSONs exported from different programs to GOOD formated JSON that Ambr is expecting.

-It only supports Materials for now.
+It only supports Genshin Impact materials for now.

 JSON exported from said programs are expected to contain at least of of the following item types:
 - Character Development Items